BNP Paribas

 BNP Paribas (/fr/; sometimes referred to as BNPP, Paribas or BNP) is a French multinational universal bank and financial services holding company headquartered in Paris.
 It was founded in 2000 from the merger of two of France's foremost financial institutions, Banque Nationale de Paris (BNP) and Paribas.
 It also incorporates many other major institutions through successive acquisitions, including Fortis Bank in Belgium, Direkt Anlage Bank in Germany, Banca Nazionale del Lavoro in Italy, Banque Générale du Luxembourg in Luxembourg, and Türk Ekonomi Bankası in Turkey.
-The group has also been present in the United States through its subsidiaries Bank of the West until 2023 and First Hawaiian Bank until 2019.
+The group also had a presence in the United States through its subsidiaries Bank of the West until 2023 and First Hawaiian Bank until 2019.
 With 190,000 employees, the bank is organized into three major business areas: Commercial, Personal Banking & Services (CPBS); Investment & Protection Services (IPS); and Corporate & Institutional Banking (CIB).

 BNP Paribas is listed on Euronext Paris and is a component of the Euro Stoxx 50 stock market index.
 It is the second largest bank in Europe and eighth largest bank in the world by total assets.
 It became one of the five largest banks in the world following the 2008 financial crisis.
 It is considered a systemically important bank by the Financial Stability Board.
 In the Forbes Global 2000, BNP Paribas was ranked as the 33rd largest public company in the world.
 It has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Although a French banking group, the Belgian government has been a significant shareholder since 2009 (with 5.3% equity ownership as of mid-2023) as a result of the group's acquisition of Fortis Bank Belgium, heir to the Société Générale de Belgique established in 1822.

+According to S&P Global's April 2026 report, BNP Paribas is Europe's largest bank by assets, with $3.279 trillion in assets.